sebastianbk/AzzySync/README.md

 Output:
 ```
    sync|s: Performs a one way sync of files from a local folder to an Azure blob storage container.
-        /c /containername           : Name of the blob storage container.
+        /accountkey    : Account key for the Azure blob storage account.
 (String)
-        /l /localpath               : Path of local folder to sync to blob storage.
+        /accountname   : Account name for the Azure blob storage account.
 (String)
-        /s /storageconnectionstring : Connection string for the Azure blob storage account.
-(String) (Default = UseDevelopmentStorage=true)
+        /containername : Name of the blob storage container.
+(String)
+        /forcereupload : Forces re-upload all files from local dir to blob storage.
+This bypasses the hash calculation/check to see if a file has changed.
+(Default = False)
+        /localpath     : Path of local folder to sync to blob storage.
+(String)

    Global Parameters:
         /debug     :